tinytag/tinytag/README.md

     * WMA
     * AIFF / AIFF-C
   * Same API for all formats
+  * Small, portable library
+  * High code coverage
   * Pure Python, no dependencies
   * Supports Python 3.7 or higher

-  * High test coverage
-  * A few hundred lines of code (just include it in your project!)
+## Usage

-tinytag only provides the minimum needed for _reading_ meta-data.
-It can determine track number, total tracks, title, artist, album, year, duration and any more.
+tinytag only provides the minimum needed for _reading_ metadata, and presents it in a simple format.
+It can determine track number, total tracks, title, artist, album, year, duration and more.

     from tinytag import TinyTag
     tag = TinyTag.get('/some/music.mp3')